About Ophthalmic Reconstructive Surgery

 The CorNeat EverPatch is composed of a non-woven, polymer matrix, which imitates the extracellular matrix, stimulating cellular colonization and integration with the surrounding tissue.

-Covering irritating implants such as in glaucoma tube shunts or exposed sutures, displacing the need for preserved tissue/collagen
+Concealing irritating ophthalmic implants such as glaucoma tube shunts and scleral sutures, used in scleral fixations of IOLs, displacing the need for preserved tissue/collagen

 Covering tissue gaps/weaknesses, resulting from either traumatic, disease related or iatrogenic damage